ssGuest Director Amanda Nowell

 She’s leading two shows in the 2019 season and Jaci immediately fell in love with both scripts.
 What she likes best about both of them is that they are true stories.
 Tuesdays with Morrie speaks to her because it is so inspirational and a tribute to all types of teachers.
 These Shining Lives appeals to her because of its strong female characters fighting injustice.
 She’s excited to bring these characters to life.

 When she’s not directing, Jaci and her husband like to travel and spend time with their grandchildren.
 She enjoys cooking, reading and watching movies.

 Shaina Lucas got into theater when she was 13 years old when she met Cal Weary of Weary Arts Group.
 She was a part of every production in high school up until her senior year musical.
 She started acting again in 2016, when she decided to try out for Shakespeare on the Rocks with Weary.
 She never saw herself as a director of any sort and said she was kind of coerced into the position to use her experience.

-Prancer will be her 4th show at DreamWrights.
-I played Miss Miller in Jane Eyre, Lead ASM in Bridge to Terabithia, and Ensemble/Featured Tap Dancer in The Little Mermaid, and the Centipede in James and the Giant Peach.
+Prancer will be her 5th show at DreamWrights.
+She played Miss Miller in Jane Eyre, Lead ASM in Bridge to Terabithia, Ensemble/Featured Tap Dancer in The Little Mermaid, and the Centipede in James and the Giant Peach.

-She’s excited to be working with my friends and getting to be in a director position.
+She’s excited to be working with her friends while working as an assistant director.
 She never knew about Prancer until she looked up the script, and she’s excited to make her ideas a reality.